jinghuazhao/EWAS-fusion/README.md

 ewas-fusion.sh height
 rm GIANT_HEIGHT_Wood_et_al_2014_publicrelease_HapMapCeuFreq.txt.gz height
 ```
 It first downloads the data containing GWAS summary statistics, to be unzipped and directed to a file called `height` as an input to `ewas-fusion.sh.
+The results will be in height.tmp/ once it is done.

 ## References